Fireside

 reformed monarchs?"

-one the pilgrims came here with?
-It was not the 1611 King James Version but the 1560 Geneva Bible--a lesser known translation
+Do any of you know which Bible the pilgrims came here with?
+It was not the 1611 King James Version, but the 1560 Geneva Bible--a

 copious margin notations--rare insight into the translators'